 - Of course, another great time to meet with a tutor is when you want some feedback on a completed draft–at least a day or so before you hand it in for a grade.
 We’ll help you identify ways to revise, improve, and polish your draft.

-- Email appointments, while not interactive like in-person and online sessions, are useful for times when you want written feedback on a completed draft (or a portion of a draft, such as any section of a paper or a reference page).
+- Email appointments, while not interactive like in-person and online sessions, are useful for times when you want written feedback on a completed draft (or a completed portion of a draft, such as any section of a paper or a reference page).

-Appointments are offered in 30-minute slots
+- Appointments are made in 30-minute increments.

 - Other tutor meetings may take the full 30 minutes, such as when you want feedback on a completed draft.

 - If you want more time, you can make an appointment for 60 minutes, or you can make two 30-minute appointments in one week.